jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 5. Click **Create.**

 ---
-##Monitoring your usage
+##Monitor your usage

 You can monitor the usage details for your Bluemix account.
-For information, see the [billing and usage documentation](https://www.ng.bluemix.net/docs/#acctmgmt/index-gentopic1.html#bil_usage).
-To determine costs, see the [Bluemix pricing page](https://bluemix.net/#/pricing).
+For more information, [see the billing and usage documentation](https://www.ng.bluemix.net/docs/#acctmgmt/index-gentopic1.html#bil_usage).
+To determine costs, [see the Bluemix pricing page](https://bluemix.net/#/pricing).

-The Delivery Pipeline and Track & Plan services use metered pricing, where you pay based on consumption; however, they also include a free monthly allowance.
+The Delivery Pipeline and Track & Plan services use metered pricing, where you pay based on consumption.
+However, they also include a free monthly allowance.

-To help monitor monthly usage, see the Bluemix [cost estimator](https://ace.ng.bluemix.net/#/pricing/paneId=pricingSheet).
+To help monitor monthly usage, [see the Bluemix cost estimator](https://ace.ng.bluemix.net/#/pricing/paneId=pricingSheet).

 To see your usage details, click **Profile Settings (<img src="images/bm-profilealien.png"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: -10px;">) > Account > Usage Details**.